RuaridhClark/Autism_Gameplay/README.md

-# Code Accompanying Motor Organisation of Social Play in Children with Autism
+# Code Accompanying *Motor Organisation of Social Play in Children with Autism*

-This repository contains the data processing and analysis pipeline for the research paper on "Motor organisation of social play in children with autism".
+This repository contains the data processing and analysis pipeline used in the research paper *"Motor organisation of social play in children with autism"*.

-## Directory Structure
+## Repository Overview

+The code is organised into modular folders reflecting each stage of the analysis:

-### Track_Swipes Folder
+### `Track_Swipes/`

-- `identify_swipes.m`: Processes raw touch tracking data to identify distinct swipes.
+- **`identify_swipes.m`** – Processes raw touch-tracking data to detect distinct swipes.
-- `allocate_swipes.m`: Organises and saves swipes into a file for each user.
+- **`allocate_swipes.m`** – Organises detected swipes and saves them into individual user files.

-### Create_adj Folder
+### `Create_adj/`
+- **`create_adjs.m`** – Generates adjacency matrices by tracking the zones each swipe passes through.

-- `create_adjs.m`: Tracks the zones that swipes pass through to create an adjacency matrix linking the origin and destination zones of swipes during gameplay.
+  - The adjacency matrix links origin and destination zones during gameplay.
+  - Outputs are stored in the `adjs/` folder.

-### Metric_creation Folder
+### `Metric_creation/`

-- `Sharing_score_analysis.m`: Identifies the sharing score for each user by applying a perturbation to the adjacency matrix.
+- **`Sharing_score_analysis.m`** – Computes a "sharing score" for each user by perturbing the adjacency matrix.
-- `Even_score_analysis.m`: Identifies the evenness of eigenvectors entries for the plate zones by monitoring the standard deviation of said entries.
+- **`Even_score_analysis.m`** – Evaluates the evenness of eigenvector entries for plate zones, using the standard deviation of entries as the measure.

-### Results_comparison Folder
+### `Results_comparison/`
+- **`main_analysis.m`** – Main entry point for running the analysis pipeline.

-- `main_analysis.m`: Loads data, counts swipes, creates group sets for analysis (e.g. WP, ASD, OND), identifies correlations and compares results, plots results.
+  - Loads data, counts swipes, and creates group sets for analysis (e.g., WP, ASD, OND).
+  - Identifies correlations, compares results across groups, and generates plots.

-## Notes
+## Data Notes

-- The analysis combines pre-trial and trial datasets with variation in raw data formats requiring differences in processing steps.
+- Both pre-trial and trial datasets are supported, but their raw formats differ, requiring different preprocessing steps.
-- Raw swipe data is restricted, with only derived network data included with these files.
+- Due to data privacy restrictions, **raw swipe data is not included**.
+Instead, derived network data is provided for reproducibility.

+## Usage
+1. Clone this repository.
+2. Add all folders to your MATLAB path.
+3. Run the scripts in the order listed above, or start with `main_analysis.m` in `Results_comparison/` for the full pipeline.

 ## License

-This project is licensed under the terms of CC BY 4.0.
+This project is licensed under the [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/).